-Keith Williams Architects has been joined by 4 of the UK’s other leading architects, in a high profile final shortlist to design London’s new Metropolitan Police HQ remodelling the Curtis Green building on London’s Thames side Victoria Embankment.
+Keith Williams Architects has been joined by 4 of the UK’s other leading architects in a high profile shortlist to design the new London’s Metropolitan Police HQ.

-The international architectural competition administered by the RIBA Competitions Office attracted a great many expressions of interest from a world-class field of architects from the UK and abroad.
+The international architectural competition administered by the RIBA Competitions Office attracted a world-class field of architects who responded to the RIBA design competition with a great many expressions of interest from the UK and abroad.

-The redevelopment of the Curtis Green building forms part of the largest ever transformation of the police estate and following the competition will provide a more modern, efficient, secure and cost-effective estate, ensuring the Metropolitan Police Service and its facilities remains at the forefront of 21st century policing.
+The redevelopment of the Curtis Green building forms part of the largest ever transformation of the police estate and following the competition is now provides a more modern, efficient, secure and cost-effective estate – ensuring the Metropolitan Police Service remains at the forefront of 21st century policing

 The other practices selected for the competition are Foster & Partners, AHMM, Allies & Morrison, and Lifschutz Davidson Sandilands.